Fujifilm X-T20 vs Panasonic FZ2500

-The Fujifilm X-T20 and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were announced, respectively, in January 2017 and September 2016.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the FZ2500 is a fixed lens compact.
-The cameras are based on an APS-C (X-T20) and an one-inch sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on an APS-C (X-T20) and an one-inch (FZ2500) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic FZ2500 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably larger (44 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the FZ2500 are weather-sealed.